PDF(18.6 KB) View with Adobe Reader on a variety of devices

-This document describes the way in which the customers can find the most reliable Wireless LAN Controller software available.
-The Cisco Wireless TAC (Technical Assistance Center) recommends AireOS builds from each train of released AireOS software.
+This document helps customers to find the most reliable AireOS Wireless LAN Controller (WLC) software available.
+Cisco recommends AireOS builds from each train of released WLC software.
 These recommendations may be updated on a weekly basis.

 Escalation Builds/Maintenance Interims

-In some cases, the TAC recommended build might be an escalation or maintenance interim/beta build.
-Such builds are not available on CCO (Cisco.com), but have important bug fixes (beyond what is available in CCO code), and will be operational in production at customer sites for several weeks.
+In some cases, the recommended release might be an escalation or maintenance interim/beta build.
+Such releases are not available on CCO (Cisco.com), but have important bug fixes (beyond what is available in CCO code), and will be operational in production at customer sites for several weeks.

 Note that, in some cases, the beta/escalation/interim build will contain support for unreleased features and/or hardware.
-TAC does not support unreleased features or hardware - until official release, such support will come from the Business Unit (BU).
+Cisco Technical Assistance Center (TAC) does not support unreleased features or hardware - until official release, such support will come from the Business Unit (BU).

 For released features and platforms, these builds are fully supported by TAC and the BU.

 In order to request a TAC recommended escalation/maintenance interim build, open a Cisco TAC case on your Wireless LAN Controller contract.